jonlpersson/ed-latimore/site/_drafts/i-tried-onnit-s-alpha-brain-for-30-days-here-s-my-review.md

 To develop Alpha Brain, Marcus worked with a team of scientists and experts in neuroscience, nutrition, and biochemistry.
 They researched various natural compounds that could enhance cognitive function and memory and eventually developed a formula that doesn’t include anything new on the market but combines them in a way that is synergistically more effective than any combination on the market.

 In 2011, Onnit released Alpha Brain to the public, and it quickly gained a following among individuals looking to improve their cognitive performance.
 The supplement has been very well covered by the media and is one of the best-known and most popular nootropic supplements on the market.

+## Who is Aubrey Marcus, and why does it matter

+Aubrey Marcus is an American entrepreneur, author, and podcast host and founder/CEO of Austin, TX based Onnit, a health and wellness company.

+Marcus is known for his focus on optimizing human performance.
+His philosophy is based on the idea that we can all achieve our full potential by focusing on various aspects of our health and well-being, including nutrition, fitness, mindfulness, and personal development.

+Marcus has also been recognized for his leadership and entrepreneurship.
+He has been named to the Forbes 30 Under 30 list and featured in numerous media outlets, including Men's Health, The New York Times, and Entrepreneur.
+This guy is the real deal in terms of fitness and business.

+When I did some more research into Aubrey Marcus, I also discovered he’s a poet and a filmmaker.
+If there was ever someone you’d consider a “Renaissance Man”, Aubrey Marcus would fit the bill.